Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Use cases benchmarking

-The performance of the CP-SAT and Leap NL HQA solvers on the Extra-large Protein Dataset was comparable, with the CP-SAT outperforming the Leap NL HQA on 2 of the 4 problems, and the Leap NL HQA outperforming CP-SAT on 2 of the 4 problems.
+Gurobi outperforms the other solvers on the Extra-large Protein Dataset by solving these problems to optimality under the time limit.
+The performance of the CP-SAT and Leap NL HQA solvers was comparable, with the CP-SAT outperforming the Leap NL HQA on 2 of the 4 problems, and the Leap NL HQA outperforming CP-SAT on 2 of the 4 problems.
 For one of the problems in which the Leap NL HQA outperformed CP-SAT, CP-SAT was unable to find a feasible solution in the time limit.
-Further benchmarking with longer runtimes and with larger problem sizes will be needed to concretely determine which solver performs better for this problem overall.